Mysticmarks/ai-ticket/docs/ui/README.md

 ## Keyboard shortcuts & help overlay

 The help dialog lists available shortcuts and explains the dashboard layout.
-Press `?` to open the dialog, `Esc` or `Close` button to dismiss it.
+Press `Shift + /` to open the dialog, `Esc` or `Close` to dismiss it, and use `Cmd/Ctrl + K` to search the command palette.
 Shortcuts are ignored while typing in input fields.

 ## Docker workflow integration